junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 #### Act 1

 Dean is actually surprised that he still manages to stand on his two feet, not collapsing, yet.
-He stares at the white fog that is continuously changing shapes, dispersing and gathering, like a swarm of bees dancing, like something that might have some consciousness but not entirely sure yet.
+He stares at the white fog that is continuously changing shapes, dispersing and gathering, like a swarm of bees dancing, like something that might have some consciousness but is not entirely sure yet.
 Like a bad old-time TV trying to receive some faint signal, making the snowflake image clearer.

 Under his gaze, the shape slowly settles, assembling into the figure of a man.
 Human-like, almost, if not considering the flickering translucent color.
 Young, about his age, Dean observes.
 Casual business clothing but disheveled, tie and suit tousy, the trench coat splattered in red.
 He looks disoriented, his face as confused as a traveler lost in the woods.